Akryum/vue-virtual-scroller/README.md

 - `item`: item being rendered in a view.
 - `index`: reflects each item's position in the `items` array
-- `active`: is the view active.
+- `active`: whether or not the view is active.
 An active view is considered visible and being positioned by `RecycleScroller`.
-An inactive view is not considered visible and hidden from the user.
+An inactive view is not considered visible and is hidden from the user.
 Any rendering-related computations should be skipped if the view is inactive.

 ### Other Slots